a-j-olly/aaronjayoliver.com/README.md

 - Svelte 5, SvelteKit
 - Cloudflare

 The site is completely prerendered by SvelteKit, then deployed to Cloudflare.
-Given the small volumne of data required by this project, there is no need for backend API integration, so all data is statically served by Cloudflare.
+Given the small volumne of data required by this project, there is no need for a backend API integration, so all data is statically served by Cloudflare.